 On our way out, we strolled through the compound, where we made several stops as Emily conversed with the obviously excited students.
-One thing that kept ringing in my mind was the beauty of sign language, the ability to converse fully with someone who can’t hear a word you say.
+One thing that kept ringing on my mind was the beauty of sign language, the ability to converse fully with someone who can’t hear a word you say.

 Did you know?
 Let’s look at a number of awesome facts about the deaf community.

-– Deaf people are better drivers than hearing people!
-Stop there, I know, you think they cant be better drivers because they cant hear.
-This was a research by The National Association for the Deaf in association with the American Government.
-Also, consider that they basically have a better sight than hearing people, and also consider that most hearing people drive with loud music in the car.
+- Deaf people are better drivers than hearing people!
+Stop there, I know, you think they cant be better drivers because they can’t hear.
+This was research by The National Association for the Deaf in association with the American Government.
+Also, consider that they basically have better sight than hearing people, and also consider that most hearing people drive with loud music in the car.
 Driving is basically a visual activity, so you see the point.

 - When the deaf communicate, they look more into the face of the other person than the hands.
 Yes, that’s true.
 Facial expressions are integral in sign language!